robjm16/domain_specific_ChatGPT/retrieval_based_chatbot_article.md

  'total_vector_count': 0}
 ~~~

 These are the core methods provided by the Pinecone API.
-In my program, I crafted a series of functions specifically designed to calculate and upload (or "upsert") vectors, and retrieve the appropriate content sections (based on their similarity to the user's question).
+In my program, I added a series of functions specifically designed to calculate and upload (or "upsert") vectors, and retrieve the appropriate content sections (based on their similarity to the user's question).

 ~~~python
 def compute_doc_embeddings(df):